 An exemption for a self-build home must be granted before the development has started and cannot be claimed retrospectively.

 Anyone wishing to claim exemption must take the following to steps prior to development:

-Step 2: You must certify that your planned development will meet the criteria to qualify as a ‘self-build’ by submitting a Self-Build Exemption form – Part 1 and self-certify:
+Step 3: Before you start work you must claim for your exemption (and allow enough time for your exemption to be granted before building starts.
+Certify that your planned development will meet the criteria to qualify as a ‘self-build’ by submitting Form 7: Self Build Exemption Claim – Part 1 and self-certify: